joetanx/joetanx.github.io/prep.md

 #### 2.4.3.
 Monitoring and observability

-- Reduced MTTD on failures and resource contention from 3-5 days to within 24 hours
+- Reduced MTTD on failures and utilization spike issues from 3-5 days to within 24 hours
   - Immediately identify failures from CloudTrail and CloudWatch Logs
   - Observablity of utilization from CloudWatch Metrics

 #### 2.4.4.
 Compliance and audting

-- Reduced the number of outstanding compliance issues by 20 lines items through automation
+- Reduced the number of outstanding **compliance** issues by 20 lines items through automation
-- Reduced time required to gather PAM audit evidence from 3-4 weeks to 5 business days
+- Reduced time required to gather PAM **audit evidence** from 3-4 weeks to 5 business days
   - PAM reporting and continuous monitoring hooked up AWS via API integration
-- Enabled evidence-based decision making on performance and capacity mgmt
+- Enabled **data-driven decision-making and strategic planning** on performance and capacity mgmt

 #### 2.4.5.
 Cloud financial management